2017-18 Seattle AWIS Board Biosketches

 GEMS Committee Chairs:

-Rachelle Lim, PhD Student at the University of Washington
+Rachelle Lim, BS, graduate student at the University of Washington, Oceanography

 Rachelle received her BS in Biology from the Massachusetts Institute of Technology in 2014, where she developed an interest in oceanography and marine microbiology.
 She is currently working as a graduate student at UW investigating diatom physiology and diatom-bacterial interactions.
 Outside of the lab, Rachelle enjoys reading, attempting to learn new languages, and biking around Seattle.